Pylons/pyramid_mako/docs/index.rst

 We are now dependent on our configuration settings to tell us where the template may be located.
-Commonly a ``templates`` directory is created at the base of the package and the configurationf file will include the following directive::
+Commonly a ``templates`` directory is created at the base of the package and the configuration file will include the following directive::

     mako.directories = mypkg:templates